TimTCrouch/Multiplayer-phaser3-typescript/README.md

 # Multiplayer-phaser3-typescript
 A template for a multiplayer Phaser 3 game using Typescript, Webpack, node and Socket.io

 This is a WIP for a starting setup for multiplayer games with Phaser 3 and node.
 Right now I am working on the build process because it is a bit of a mess (I had to put notes on how to start it in the package.json file to remember).
-I am working to get one command to build and watch.
+I am working to get one command to build and watch both the server- and client-side.

 After that is complete, the plan is to create a re-usable template that includes the following, game-wise: